 Zig Ziglar, Motivational Speaker

 To get your business going, you’re going to need an initial injection of cash.
 That might be from credit cards, a loan, your savings… or from investors.
 This is where having a persuasive business plan will really come in handy.
 Finding the right investor will give you support to really go for it, plus will provide an invaluable source of advice.
-The relationship between Zynergy and the Tej Kohli business was one of investment and support – not simply one based on money.

 Step 4: Think About the Structure